 Germany is also a popular destination for those who want to teach English as a foreign language.
-However, Germany is one of the few countries that expect English teachers to be able to speak the local language.
+However, Germany work visa from India is one of the few countries that expect English teachers to be able to speak the local language.
 For more information, read i-to-i Teach English in Germany .

 To work as an English language assistant, the British Council - Language Assistants in Germany scheme is available for students who have a minimum of AS level in German or equivalent.